8 Benefits of Pineapple That Will Convince You to Eat More

 It may look prickly, what with its rough, spiky skin and pointy green leaves, but there’s a lot to love about this big, yellow-fleshed, tropical fruit.

-It’s available year round, whether fresh, frozen, or canned, and is loaded with vitamin C and fiber.
+It’s available year round, whether fresh, frozen, or canned, and is loaded with vitamin C.

 Here’s everything you need to know about pineapple’s nutrition, its benefits, and whether or not it’s actually healthy.

 Despite its name, pineapple isn’t related to pine trees or apples.
 But when early European colonizers stumbled upon the fruit in South America, they thought it resembled a pine cone and tasted like an apple.